akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 ## Mocha
 In my case `test_helpers/test_setup.js` had the environment setup.
-If you're using Enzyme or Sinon for example, this is the place where you keep that configuration as well.
+If you're using Enzyme or Sinon for example, this is the place where you keep their configuration.
 Let's say your file has something similar:
 ```
 global.sinonSandbox = sinon.createSandbox();